SpongePowered/SpongeDocs/source/plugin/text/text.rst

     Read this `Minecraft wiki article <http://minecraft.gamepedia.com/Commands#Target_selectors>`__ for help understanding what target selectors are in Minecraft, and how to use them.

-To use selectors in text, you must use the ``org.spongepowered.api.text.selector.SelectorBuilder`` interface.
+To use selectors in text, you must use the :javadoc:`org.spongepowered.api.text.selector.Selector.Builder` interface.
 This is illustrated in the example below.

 Example: Selector-generated Text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~